-Qualcomm Snapdragon 710 with multi-core AI Engine, neural network announced
+Qualcomm Snapdragon 710 processor is aimed at mid-range premium Android phones

 Also Read: Qualcomm Snapdragon 660, Snapdragon 630: Everything you need to know

-The Snapdragon 710 mobile platform features several performance improvements over the 600-tier.
-For starters, the new series brings a customised experience for users over camera and voice, thanks to a multi-core AI Engine that is said to deliver up to 2X overall performance improvements in AI applications when compared to Snapdragon 660.
+Snapdragon 710 mobile platform will come with performance improvement over the 600 series, which we have seen used extensively in mid-range smartphones like Xiaomi Redmi Note series, and by players like Oppo and Vivo.
+The chipset features new architecture including the Qualcomm Hexagon DSP, Qualcomm Adreno Visual Processing subsystem and Qualcomm Kryo CPU design, which are designed specifically to run on-device AI applications.

-The Snapdragon 710 makes it easier for users to capture and share contextually aware photos and videos.
-It allows for personalising voice and speech patterns for more natural interactions.
-The chipset features new architectures, including the Qualcomm Hexagon DSP, Qualcomm Adreno Visual Processing subsystem and Qualcomm Kryo CPU.
-The architectures have been designed specifically to run on-device AI applications efficiently.
+Another area where the Qualcomm Snapdragon 710 processor will offer improvements is in the camera, where we are see smartphone manufacturers add a lot more ‘AI-driven’ features.
+It has a 2X overall performance improvement when it comes to AI applications in comparison to the Snapdragon 660, claims the company.

-The new Qualcomm Spectra 250 ISP allows for superior low light photography, as well as noise reduction and real-time bokeh effects.
-It is designed to deliver resolutions with up to 32MP single ISP, and 20MP dual ISP.
-The Snapdragon 710 features 4K HDR playback, a feature that has so far been limited to the company’s 800-tier.
+The Qualcomm Spectra 250 ISP (Image Signal Processor) on the 710 chipset also allows for superior low-light photography, noise reduction and real-time bokeh effects, plus support for 4K HDR feedback.
+For users, this could mean that future mid-range smartphones with 710 series will come with improved smartphone photography and faster and more accurate ‘Bokeh’ mode.

-The Qualcomm Snapdragon 710 comes with a Snapdragon X15 LTE modem, which is a Category 15 LTE modem that supports up to 800 Mbps download speeds.
-It allows close to 70 per cent faster download speeds thanks to 4×4 MIMO technology and faster 4G speeds in crowded places, which is enabled by License-Assisted Access (LAA).
+On the connectivity front, Qualcomm Snapdragon 710 comes with a Snapdragon X15 LTE modem, which is a Category 15 LTE modem that supports up to 800 Mbps download speeds.
+It allows close to 70 per cent faster download speeds thanks to 4×4 MIMO technology and faster 4G speeds in crowded places.
+There’s also support for Quick Charge 4+ technology on the Snapdragon 710 processor, which will ensure a 50 per cent battery charge within 15 minutes.

-The Snapdragon 710 includes an enhanced Adreno 616 Visual Processing Subsystem architecture that enables up to 40 per cent reduction in power consumption (compared to Snapdragon 660) for gaming and 4K HDR video playback.
-Users will experience a 20 per cent reduction in power consumption when streaming video.
-Due to its Kryo 360 architecture, overall performance is expected to uplift by 20 per cent over Snapdragon 660, and users should be able to browse the web 25 per cent faster while app launch times could go up by 15 per cent.
+The Snapdragon 710 includes an enhanced Adreno 616 Visual Processing Subsystem to reduce power consumption during gaming and 4K HDR video playback.
+Users will experience a 20 per cent reduction in power consumption when streaming video, claims the company.
+This should result in an overall longer battery life.

 For all the latest Technology News, download Indian Express App